Contact

 Short Bio

 Andreas Kruck is Senior Researcher and Lecturer ("Akademischer Oberrat a.Z.") in Global Governance and Public Policy at the Geschwister-Scholl-Institute of Political Science.
-His research focuses on international institutions and private actors in the international political economy and in international security.
-He studies, among other things, power shifts and institutional change of international institutions, power rivalries and cooptation in international orders, contestation of international institutions, institutional change in indirect governance with private actors, rising powers and private economic standards, and qualitative methods of foresight in IR.
+His research focuses on international institutions and private actors in internatonal security and in the international political economy.
+He studies, among other things, power shifts and institutional change of international institutions, power rivalries and cooptation in international orders, contestation of international institutions, transformations in the making of national security, rising powers and private economic standards, and qualitative methods of foresight in IR.
 His empirical expertise is in the fields of international economic and security institutions, credit rating agencies, non-Western emerging economies, European security-policy making, and private military and security companies.

-- Cooptation in Great Power Rivalries: A Conceptual Framework, Contemporary Security Policy, Latest Articles (2024), (with Gadi Heimann, Deganit Paikowsky and Bernhard Zangl).
+- Cooptation in Great Power Rivalries: A Conceptual Framework, Contemporary Security Policy 46: 1 (2025), 8-36 (with Gadi Heimann, Deganit Paikowsky and Bernhard Zangl).

 - How negative institutional power moderates contestation: Explaining dissatisfied powers' strategies towards international institutions, Review of International Organizations, Latest Articles (2024), (with Benjamin Daßler & Tim Heinkelmann-Wild).